Ivory Coast: First civil war

 A presidential election was held in October 2000 in which Laurent Gbagbo vied with Guéï, but it was not peaceful.
 The lead-up to the election was marked by military and civil unrest.
 Following a public uprising that resulted in around 180 deaths, Guéï was swiftly replaced by Gbagbo.
 Ouattara was disqualified by the country's Supreme Court because of his alleged Burkinabé nationality.
 The constitution did not allow noncitizens to run for the presidency.
 This sparked violent protests in which his supporters, mainly from the country's north, battled riot police in the capital, Yamoussoukro.

-In the early hours of 19 September 2002, while the Gbago was in Italy, an armed uprising occurred.
+In the early hours of 19 September 2002, while Gbagbo was in Italy, an armed uprising occurred.
 Troops who were to be demobilised mutinied, launching attacks in several cities.
-The battle for the main gendarmerie barracks in Abidjan lasted until mid-morning, but by lunchtime, the government forces had secured Abidjan.
+The battle for the main gendarmerie barracks in Abidjan lasted until mid-morning, but by lunchtime the government forces had secured Abidjan.
 They had lost control of the north of the country, and rebel forces made their stronghold in the northern city of Bouaké.
 The rebels threatened to move on to Abidjan again, and France deployed troops from its base in the country to stop their advance.
 The French said they were protecting their citizens from danger, but their deployment also helped government forces.
 That the French were helping either side was not established as a fact, but each side accused the French of supporting the opposite side.
 Whether French actions improved or worsened the situation in the long term is disputed.
 What exactly happened that night is also disputed.
 The government claimed that former president Robert Guéï led a coup attempt, and state TV showed pictures of his dead body in the street; counter-claims stated that he and 15 others had been murdered at his home, and his body had been moved to the streets to incriminate him.
 Ouattara took refuge in the German embassy; his home had been burned down.
 President Gbagbo cut short his trip to Italy and on his return stated, in a television address, that some of the rebels were hiding in the shanty towns where foreign migrant workers lived.
 Gendarmes and vigilantes bulldozed and burned homes by the thousands, attacking residents.
 An early ceasefire with the rebels, which had the backing of much of the northern populace, proved short-lived and fighting over the prime cocoa-growing areas resumed.
 France sent in troops to maintain the cease-fire boundaries, and militias, including warlords and fighters from Liberia and Sierra Leone, took advantage of the crisis to seize parts of the west.